Best AEO Platforms 2026

 Do you have a content team that can act on monitoring data?
 If yes, a monitoring platform like Profound, AthenaHQ, Otterly, or Peec AI provides the intelligence your team needs.
 If no, you need an execution platform: Loudmink, Relixir, Writesonic, or AEO Engine.

 Do you need multi-channel execution?
-If you need blog, Reddit, and YouTube coverage, Loudmink is the only option under $4,500/mo.
-AEO Engine ($797+/mo) adds Reddit and Quora but no YouTube.
-Every other platform on this list is blog-only or monitoring-only.
+If you need blog, Reddit, and YouTube in one platform, Loudmink is the option to beat under $4,500/mo.
+AEO Engine ($1,597+/mo) adds Reddit and Quora but no YouTube.
+Most other platforms on this list are blog-only or monitoring-only.

 What is your budget?
+A full AEO platform pricing breakdown covers every tier in detail.
 This single question eliminates entire tiers:

 Frequently Asked Questions